 Valerie Besanceney, SPAN Secretary; Elementary Teacher and author of B at Home and My Moving Booklet

-Claudine Hakim, SPAN Certification Chair; Head of Admissions, Transitions and External Relation & Head of Student Support at International School of London, Surrey
+Claudine Hakim, SPAN Certification Chair; Head of Advancement, Transitions and Student Support at International School of London

 Ryan Haynes, SPAN Treasurer; Director of Upper School Academic and Personal Counselling at Taipei American School

 Dan Long, SPAN Board Member; Upper School Dean of Students at Taipei American School

 Mona Stuart, SPAN Board Member; Former Head of Admissions at Singapore American School, currently on sabbatical